grafana/mimir/docs/configuration/config-file-reference.md

 # CLI flag: -ingester.active-series-metrics-idle-timeout
 [active_series_metrics_idle_timeout: <duration> | default = 10m]

+# Additional active series metrics, matching the provided matchers.
+Matchers
+# should be in form <name>:<matcher>, like 'foobar:{foo="bar"}'.
+Multiple
+# matchers can be provided either providing the flag multiple times or providing
+# multiple colon-separated values to a single flag.
+# CLI flag: -ingester.active-series-custom-trackers
+[active_series_custom_trackers: <active_series_custom_tracker...> | default = ]

 instance_limits:
   # Max ingestion rate (samples/sec) that ingester will accept.
 This limit is
   # per-ingester, not per-tenant.
 Additional push requests will be rejected.